orbital-skylab/skylab-frontend/README.md

 You can view the published documentation [here](https://staging--62937ed0318229004a51a095.chromatic.com/?path=/story/introduction--page).

-The publishing of the Storybook docs is managed by `Chromatic`.
-The project page can be viewed [here](https://www.chromatic.com/builds?appId=62937ed0318229004a51a095) where you can see the build history.

 To view the documentation in a local development environment (with hot reload), complete the installation as mentioned above.
 Then type, `npm run storybook`.
 A new window should open in `http://localhost:6006` with the Storybook documentation.